RAF Talbenny: RAF Transport Command (1943-1946)

 On 16 October 1943 the airfield was transferred to RAF Transport Command, under No. 44 Group RAF.
 No. 16 Flight was the first unit to arrive and it was used for the transportation of VIPs.
 The flight operated at RAF Talbenny with a variety of different aircraft types, including three Avro Anson, a multi-role aircraft, three Airspeed Oxford, a training aircraft, three Vickers Warwick, a British twin-engined multi-purpose aircraft, three Handley Page Halifax, a British four-engined heavy bomber and two C-47 Dakota, a military transport aircraft.
 As well as VIP, cargo was carried around the UK and parts of Europe when required.

 One RAF Coastal Command unit remained at RAF Talbenny.
 No. 4 Armament Practice Camp RAF was based at Talbenny from December 1942, relocating from RAF Carew Cheriton, providing instruction for anti-submarine warfare, as well as both air-to-ground and air-to-air combat.
-It used Miles Master and Miles Martinet aircraft alongside Westland Lysander and Fairey Battle aircraft, and due to it being a RAF Coastal Command unit, it was classed as a lodger unit at RAF Talbenny.
+It used Miles Master and Miles Martinet aircraft alongside Westland Lysander and Fairey Battle aircraft, and due to it being an RAF Coastal Command unit, it was classed as a lodger unit at RAF Talbenny.

 No. 303 Ferry Training Unit ferried aircrew and aircraft overseas for operational deployment.
 Initially, for the first month, the unit moved forty aircraft, but by mid 1944, this averaged around ninety aircraft per month and notably 101 Vickers Wellington went through in March 1944.
 No. 3 Overseas Aircraft Despatch Unit RAF relocated to RAF Talbenny from RAF Hurn in July 1944, and then No. 303 Ferry Training Unit disbanded in September 1944, reforming as No. 11 Ferry Unit RAF.
 In August 1945, 11 Ferry Unit was transferred to RAF Dunkeswell and not long afterwards No 4 Armament Practice Camp RAF disbanded and RAF Talbenny was placed into care and maintenance.
 It was still an emergency airfield for transatlantic flights, therefore a skeleton staff remained.